 Step 2: Gently preheat the cast iron fry pan with oil.
 This is your “May God save the egg-mess” step.
 Keep in mind that cast iron pans need some time to warm up.
 However, DO NOT use high heat to process quickly for the cast iron pan.
 Set the skillet's burner to medium.

 Step 3: Put the oil, and then give it a few minutes.
 Make sure to use just the right amount of oil in the pan.
 Even butter, coconut, and peppermint oil can be used.
 Avoid using oils like virgin olive oil because they can't withstand the high heat.

 Step 4: Put the eggs and lower the flame gradually.
 Consider the fact that cast iron pans hold its heat.
 So the next time you add eggs, remember to reduce the heat.
 The oil and pan would have received enough heat from the preheating procedure to last and keep it warm for extra few minutes as needed to cook the eggs.

 Where To Find The Best Cast Iron Cookware For Frying Eggs?

-Ensure that your cast iron is well seasoned.
-The majority of the cookware comes per-seasoned.
-Even Though it is per-seasoned, you need to do seasoning after a while to create and maintain the non-stick surface naturally.
+Before you buy cast iron cookware, ensure that it is well seasoned.
+All the cast iron cookware at The Indus Valley comes pre-seasoned with 100% vegetable oil.
+Even Though it is pre-seasoned, you need to season it after a while to maintain the natural non-stick surface.

 Be patient.
-It may require several tries to cook in such utensils, but once you get hooked into it, you will be a professional in cooking Sunny Side Up in a cast-iron skillet!
+It may require several tries to cook in cast iron utensils.
+But once you get hooked into it, you will be a professional in cooking Sunny Side Up in a cast iron skillet!